Are Jennifer Lopez And Alex Rodriguez Engaged? Insider Says A-Rod And J-Lo Are ‘Moving In The Right Direction’

 — Blackaphillyated (@b_aphillyated) April 23, 2017

-Citing an “impeccable source,” the Gossip Cop reported that Jennifer Lopez and Alex Rodriguez are “moving in the right direction” in terms of a relationship that might lead to marriage.
-According to the insider, Alex feels that his relationship with Jennifer is “just normal and comfortable” which also means that they are enjoying each other’s company minus the complications.
+Citing an “impeccable source,” Gossip Cop reported that Jennifer Lopez and Alex Rodriguez are “moving in the right direction” in terms of a relationship that might lead to marriage.
+According to the insider, Alex feels that his relationship with Jennifer is “just normal and comfortable,” which also means that they are enjoying each other’s company minus the complications.

-They find time to be together despite their busy schedule that comes with their superstar statuses.
+They find time to be together despite busy schedules that come with their superstar statuses.

 “They exercise together when they can; they share meals with their families; and they support each other’s work, sometimes even accompanying the other to business commitments,” the outlet described the couple.

 On top of that, Jennifer Lopez and Alex Rodriguez also kept their daughters in the loop.
-According to the Hollywood Take, Natasha and Emme are inseparable during the couple’s vacation with their kids at Dominican Republic during the Easter weekend where J-Lo performed.
+According to Hollywood Take, Natasha and Emme were inseparable during the couple’s vacation with their kids in the Dominican Republic during the Easter weekend where J-Lo performed.

 People even described their daughters to be “twins,” as the photo Lopez shared on her Instagram account showed the girls’ resemblance with each other.